zhikangfan-jyd/toploansadviser/content/reviews/monevo.md

 - No collections or recent public records on your credit – Any collections or public records, such as a bankruptcy make it harder to find a lender.
 If you have collections try negotiating with the collection company to get them settled and removed from your credit report.

-Most importantly, pay close attention to your credit score.
+Most importantly, <a href="/guides/how-your-credit-score-affects-your-loan-chances" target="_blank" rel="noopener noreferrer">pay close attention to your credit score</a>.
 If you don’t know your credit score, check with your bank or credit card company.
 Most financial institutions provide free access to your credit score.

 Consumers also have free access to their credit reports annually.
 Pull your credit report and look for any of the following: